-While Pick Me Up Theatre’s Gypsy features some fine talent in Maren Fagerås Nævdal, playing Louise, and Maya Tether, playing Dainty June, it doesn’t have enough to support a fatally under-rehearsed production.
+While Pick Me Up Theatre’s Gypsy features some fine talent in Maren Fagerås Nævdal, and Maya Tether, playing Louise and Dainty June, it doesn’t have enough to support a decidedly under-rehearsed production.
 The talented pair play the pawns in their mother’s game of chess with the land of showbiz.
-As Rose, played capably by Susannah Baines, desperately drags them from city to city, the vaudeville circuit dies and the bookings dry up, leaving Rose to make a surprising decision about her daughter’s career…
+As Rose (Susannah Baines) desperately drags them from city to city, the vaudeville circuit dies and the bookings dry up, leaving Rose to make a surprising decision about her daughter’s career…

 Likewise, Nævdal’s short but sweet solos are impressive – pure and beautiful, and her transformation into Gypsy Rose Lee later on is just about credible after such a well achieved innocence early on.
 Her stand-off with Rose is also the better of the acted scenes, with Nævdal’s explosive rejection of further control from her mother being a glimpse of the fire that should have been lit under the whole production.
 Also raising a smile in the first act is Alexa Chaplin, who plays Mr Goldstone’s bitingly abrasive secretary who isn’t afraid to let Rose know what’s what.